Skip to main content

 • All employees must be assigned to at least one policy — use the Employees section to manage assignments.

-• Set as default automatically assigns the policy to all new employees added to the account.
+• Enabling Set as default automatically assigns the policy to all new employees added to the account.

-• At least two pay types must be active at all times per policy.
+• At least two pay types must remain active at all times per policy.

-• Verification and Geofencing features (Photo ID, Clock questions, Geofencing) require the Time Clock add-on.
+• Verification and Geofencing require the Time Clock add-on.

-• Premiums (Weekend, Shift, Holiday) require the Performance Plan.
+• Premiums (Weekend, Shift, Holiday) and Holidays require the Performance Plan.

-• The second and third Production settings (Require cost codes and Allow employees to select cost codes) apply to Time Clock and Kiosk users only.
+• The Require cost codes and Allow employees to select cost codes settings apply to Time Clock and Kiosk users only.

 • Overtime is recalculated server-side automatically every time a time card is created or edited.